Structural Engineering Evaluation and Analysis of Foothill Transit Headquarters

 Foothill Transit needed to improve its understanding of the ability of their existing West Covina, California Administration Headquarters Building to resist earthquake forces.
 The company wanted to know how the vintage six-story building, which was built in 1969, could be retrofitted to limit structural damage during future large earthquake events.

-Foothill Transit also wanted to know the rough estimate of construction costs for various seismic retrofit options to compare the cost benefit of various seismic retrofit options with the reduction in earthquake risk to the building and potential repair costs following future major potential earthquakes.
+Foothill Transit also wanted to know the rough estimate of construction costs for various seismic retrofit options to compare (1) the cost benefit of various seismic retrofit options with the reduction in earthquake risk to the building and (2) the potential repair costs in the event of a major earthquake.